worldofmarcus/project-portfolio-5/README.md

 </details><br/>

 **Navigation - User Logged In**

 When an ordinary user is logged in the **my account** gets more available options, **my profile** and **my wishlist**.

 * **My Profile** - On the profile page the user can change delivery information and see the order history (and confirmations from earlier purchases)
-* **My Wishlist** - On the wishlist page the user can find their wishlist that is populated when the user adds itemt to the wishlist from the product detail area.
+* **My Wishlist** - On the wishlist page the user can find their wishlist that is populated when the user adds items to the wishlist from the product detail area.
 From this view the user also can remove products from the wishlist (after being promted an 'are you sure'-confirmation message)

 <details><summary><b>Navigation - My Account - User Logged In</b></summary>